Firstp1ck/Hyprland-Simple-Setup/README.md

      - Verify installations
      - Guide you through configuration steps

-3. Update the configuration files in the `dotfiles` folder to match your system (e.g. displays, wallpapers, and environment variables, see section: [Installation & Configuration](#installation--configuration)).
+3. Update the configuration files in the `dotfiles` folder to match your system (e.g. displays, wallpapers, and environment variables, see section: [Manuell Installation & Configuration](#manuell-installation--configuration)).

 4. **Deploy dotfiles using GNU stow:**
    ```bash